Years 5 to 8 are the bridge between the Junior and Senior years of schooling and are often referred to as the Middle Years.

 - There should be strong alignment at each year level with the school’s stated goals and guidelines regarding curriculum, pedagogy, assessment and reporting

 - Over time there should be a seamless transition through the school during a student’s learning journey from the Middle Years to the Senior School

 Years 5 & 6

-In Years 5 and 6 students remain with the core teacher for English and Humanities.
-For the remainder of their studies: Mathematics, Science, Music, Language Studies other than English (Indonesian), Art and Health/Physical Education- students have specialist teachers and, where appropriate, move to specialist areas.
-Years 5 and 6 students and their teachers are located in a purpose built community hub with excellent facilities.
+In Years 5 and 6, the core teacher provides instruction in English, Humanities and Personal Development.
+For the remainder of their studies: Mathematics, Science, Music, Indonesian Language, Art and Health/Physical Education students have specialist teachers and, where appropriate, move to specialist areas.

-Years 7 and 8 students undertake a core curriculum of the following subjects: English, Mathematics, Indonesian, Humanities, Science, Health & Physical Education, Music, Art, and Sport.
+Year 7 students experience a comprehensive curriculum of the following subjects: English, Mathematics, Indonesian, Humanities, Science, Health & Physical Education, Music, Art, and Sport.
 Information and Communication Technologies are integrated across the curriculum.
-In some instances, and where students meet school criteria, language studies other than Indonesian can be undertaken through the Victorian School of Languages.
-This is via Distance Education and entry is based on an application process.
+The classroom Music Programme is an instrumental performance-based programme for all students.